by Keely MacMillan

 If you are unsure if EOM is appropriate for your organization, consider submitting a nonbinding application by September 30, 2022, to preserve your opportunity to participate, especially considering CMMI has not indicated there will be another opportunity to apply.
 By applying, you are expected to receive valuable claims data that can be used to make a more informed decision about participation.Additional information about the model is available via Sg2’s educational web series.

-About the author: Keely MacMillan is associate principal at Sg2 where she leads engagements that assist healthcare organizations transition to value-based payment and delivery models.
+Keely Macmillan leads engagements that assist healthcare organizations transition to value-based payment and delivery models.
 Drawing on deep payment policy expertise, she partners with provider organizations to identify and implement strategies for success in alternative payment models (APMs) including shared savings arrangements, capitation and episodic payments.